 '''

-%let indconn=server="server" user="userid" password="password"

-database="database";
+%indtdpm;

+%let indconn = server="myserver" user="myuserid" password="xxxx"

+database="mydb";

 '''

 The %INDTDPM macro searches the autocall library for the indtdpm.sas file.
-The indtdpm.sas file contains all the macro definitions that are used in conjunction with the %INDTD\PUBLISH\MODEL macro.
+The indtdpm.sas file contains all the macro definitions that are used in conjunction with the %INDTD_PUBLISH_MODEL macro.
 The indtdpm.sas file should be in one of the directories listed in the SASAUTOS= system option in your configuration file.
 If the indtdpm.sas file is not present, the %INDTDPM macro call (%INDTDPM; statement) issues the following message:

+'''

 macro indtdpm not defined

+'''

-The INDCONN macro variable is used as credentials to make a connection to Teradata.
+The INDCONN macro variable is used to provide the credentials to connect to Teradata.
 You must specify server, user, password, and database to access the machine on which you have installed the Teradata EDW.
-You must assign the INDCONN macro variable before the %INDTD\PUBLISH\MODEL macro is invoked.
+You must assign the INDCONN macro variable before the %INDTD_PUBLISH_MODEL macro is invoked.

-The syntax for the INDCONN macro variable is as follows.
+Here is the syntax for the value of the INDCONN macro variable:

-INDCONN SERVER="server " USER="user " PASSWORD="password " DATABASE="database";
+'''

+SERVER="server" USER="user" PASSWORD="password" DATABASE="database";

+'''

-- TIP The INDCONN macro variable is not passed as an argument to the %INDTD\PUBLISH\MODEL macro.
-Consequently, this information can be concealed in your SAS job.
-You might want to place it in an autoexec file and set the permissions on the file so that others cannot access the user ID and password. - 4.
-Run the %INDTD\PUBLISH\MODEL macro.
+- TIP The INDCONN macro variable is not passed as an argument to the %INDTD_PUBLISH_MODEL macro.
+This information can be concealed in your SAS job.
+For example, you can place it in an autoexec file and apply permissions on that file so that others cannot access the user credentials. - 4.
+Run the %INDTD PUBLISH MODEL macro.